-I recommend for you to start with the social media sites you like best.
-You will already have an idea of how the site operates and are using the platform.
+I recommend you to start with the social media sites you like best.
+You will already know how the site operates and is using the platform.

-Make a list of all the social media sites you might want to market your art on.
+Make a list of all the social media sites you might want to market your art.

 Focus on one or two at a time.
-Track all the results so you will know which platforms are working for you.
+Track all the results to know which platforms work for you.

 If you see no results from a platform, discard it and try a different one.
 Continue doing this until you find where your target audience is.

-Facebook offers a great opportunity for you to reach your collectors.
+Facebook offers an excellent opportunity for you to reach your collectors.
 To make the most out of your Facebook ads you will want to know your customers.

-By understanding your audience, you will be able to take advantage of Facebook’s metrics like interests, marital status, ages, geographic location and much more.
+By understanding your audience, you can use Facebook’s metrics like interests, marital status, ages, geographic location, and much more.

-You will want to be careful when you are spending money for your art marketing strategy.
+You will want to be careful when spending money on your art marketing strategy.

-If you are not seeing the results you were hoping for you might want to consider trying different ads or stopping the ads altogether.
+If you do not see the results, you were hoping for, you might want to consider trying different ads or stopping the ads altogether.

 Many people think of Pinterest as a social media platform.
 I think of Pinterest as a search engine.

-Here are some articles that will help you to develop a presence on Pinterest.
+Here are some articles that will help you develop a Pinterest presence.